Dhruvv025/BhashaBridge/README.md

-# 📄 AWS Document Processing Service
+# 🌉 BhashaBridge – Serverless Document Processing with AWS

-This project is a serverless, AWS-based solution for automatically processing `.txt` documentation files.
+**BhashaBridge** is a serverless AWS-based application for secure and automated processing of `.docx` documents.
-Users securely upload documents using an AWS Transfer Family web endpoint.
-A Lambda function is triggered upon file upload to process the document, and the result is stored in an output S3 bucket.
+Users upload files through an **AWS Transfer Family Web Endpoint**, which triggers a **Lambda** function that processes the file and saves the result to a dedicated output S3 bucket.

 ---